24/7 Emergency Service

 Fire Extinguisher Annual Inspection Requirements Across British Columbia

 Fire extinguisher annual inspection requirements are enforced consistently across British Columbia.
 Whether your property is located in Vancouver, Surrey, Burnaby, Richmond, or Coquitlam, the same inspection standards apply.
+These requirements apply to all commercial fire equipment inspection programs throughout British Columbia, regardless of property size or occupancy type.

 The same rules are enforced in Victoria, Kelowna, Kamloops, Nanaimo, Abbotsford, and surrounding communities throughout BC.